inventrdotio/30DaysLostInSpace/NewCourse/Day01-The_Repair_Kit/README.md

 * Pin plugs for connecting external devices

 ## Testing the HERO
+(SHOULD WE DO LIKE THE OLD VIDEO DOES AND JUST LOAD BLINK EXAMPLE?)

 OK, let's make sure the HERO is ready by uploading a simple sketch to the HERO that will blink the built in LED.